ghoomfrog/silili/examples.md

 *anta ja kuwa?* — Speaking of you, what? — What's up?

-*anta wika?* — You're healthy? — How are you?
+*anta wika?* — You're okay? — How are you?

-*ana wika! anta?* — I'm healthy!
+*ana wika! anta?* — I'm okay!
 You?

 *nawa.* — Neutral. — Not much.